glowconsortium/v1consortium/hugo-site/content/pricing.md

 {{< faq >}}
 {
     "title": "Pricing Questions",
-    "description": "Find answers to common questions about FleetOps pricing, billing, and plan features.", "questions": [
+    "description": "Find answers to common questions about V1 Consortium's transparent pricing and compliance services.", "questions": [
         {
-            "question": "What counts as an 'asset' in my plan?", "answer": "An asset is any tracked vehicle or trailer in your fleet - including trucks, trailers, and truck-trailer combinations.
-Each individual piece of equipment counts as one asset regardless of type."
+            "question": "How does your transparent pricing work?", "answer": "Our pricing is simple: $49 base rate per year for your company, plus $15 per year for each of your first 30 employees.
+After 30 employees, there's no additional charge - you can add unlimited team members at no extra cost!"
         },
         {
-            "question": "How do AI tokens work?",
-            "answer": "AI tokens are consumed when you use our intelligent features like predictive maintenance, route optimization, and load matching.
-Simple queries use 1-5 tokens, while complex analytics use 10-50 tokens.
-Most customers use 50-200 tokens per asset per month."
+            "question": "What's included in all pricing plans?", "answer": "Every plan includes complete TPA services: drug testing coordination, MVR monitoring, DOT physical management, compliance tracking, basic reporting, and customer support.
+All core compliance services are included regardless of plan size."
         },
         {
-            "question": "What are secure environments?",
-            "answer": "Secure environments provide isolated data spaces for different business units or customer segments.
-Each environment has separate user access, data storage, and compliance tracking - perfect for managing multiple business entities."
+            "question": "Are there any hidden fees or additional charges?", "answer": "No hidden fees!
+Our transparent pricing model means you know exactly what you'll pay.
+Optional add-on services like background checks ($35 each) and training modules ($15 per employee) are clearly priced and only charged when used."
         },
         {
-            "question": "Can I change my plan as my fleet grows?", "answer": "Absolutely!
-You can upgrade your plan at any time.
-When you exceed your plan limits, we'll automatically suggest upgrades or you can purchase add-ons.
-Downgrades take effect at your next billing cycle."
+            "question": "What happens when I reach 30 employees?", "answer": "Once you have 30 employees, you've reached our maximum annual price of $499.
+You can add unlimited additional employees at no extra charge - this is unique in our industry and saves growing companies thousands of dollars."
         },
         {
-            "question": "Do you offer annual billing discounts?", "answer": "Yes!
-Annual billing provides a 15% discount on all plans.
-Enterprise customers can also arrange custom billing terms including quarterly or multi-year agreements with additional savings."
+            "question": "Can I change my employee count during the year?", "answer": "Yes!
+You can add or remove employees at any time.
+We'll prorate the charges for new employees, and there are no penalties for reducing your team size.
+Our flexible system adapts to your business needs."
         },
         {
-            "question": "What's included in the free trial?", "answer": "Our 14-day free trial includes full access to Professional plan features with up to 5 carriers, 25 assets, and 2,000 AI tokens.
-No credit card required to start, and we'll help you migrate your existing data."
+            "question": "What's included in the free trial?", "answer": "Our 30-day free trial includes full access to all compliance services for up to 5 employees.
+Experience our complete platform including drug testing coordination, MVR monitoring, and DOT physical management.
+No credit card required to start."
         }
     ]
 }